sparklingrobots/nano2017/second_draft/meta/characters/LoBanai.md

 Her parents died a long time ago, she never really knew them and instead was raised by her "aunt" and "uncle".
 I'm realizing I have like zero ability to give Lo any parental figures at all and I don't know why.

 She goes to singing groups all the time but isn't particularly close to the people who attend particularly because of Delvers.

+# Mental Health
+Lo is somewhat mentally ill, she goes to the Delvers a lot for mood adjustments.
+This mental illness is also part of her skills and why she can defend herself against delving.